 Being a community of shopkeepers, Vaishyas ran most of the wholesale and retail outlets in both urban and rural areas and their activities can’t be labeled as non-economic activities.
 However, even now people associate Vaishyas with excessive profiteering, usury and stashing of wealth.
 Therefore, they also played a largely negative role in the impoverished Indian society.

-Even the other dominant castes such as Kamma and Reddy have the history of perpetrating atrocities against Dalits.
+Even the other dominant castes such as Kamma and Reddy, who own disproportionately large tracts or land, have the history of perpetrating atrocities against Dalits.
 The massacres against Dalits in villages such as Neerukonda, Padirikuppam, Kanchikacharla, Karamchedu and Tsunduru are the testimony to the upper caster cruelty and arrogance.

 The Hindu caste system is such that it does not even allow the Dalits to stay united.
 For example, in the Telugu speaking states of Andhra Pradesh and Telangana, there is a feud between Mala and Madiga communities on the issue of sharing the fruits of reservation.